angeluriot/Magic_royale/README.md

 ### Lands

-Land cards give you the resources to play other cards.
+Land cards give you the resources to play other cards:

 | Swamp | Island | Forest | Mountain | Plain |
 | :-: | :-: | :-: | :-: | :-: |